open-iscsi/rtslib-fb/README.md

 # RTSLib

-RTSlib is a Python library that provides the API to the Linux Kernel SCSI Target subsystem (LIO), its backend storage objects subsystem (TCM) as well as third-party Target Fabric Modules.
+RTSLib is a Python library that provides the API to the Linux Kernel SCSI Target subsystem (LIO), its backend storage objects subsystem (TCM) as well as third-party Target Fabric Modules.